Cludo/Cludo.Docs/source/includes/DataIndexing/_pushdata.md

-Title | string | The title of a search result Description | string | The description of a search result Type | string | Must be <b>PageContent</b> for pages and <b>FileContent</b> for files CustomField | string | Custom field, can be set to anything
+Title | string | The title of a search result Description | string | The description of a search result Type | string | Must be <b>PageContent</b> for pages and <b>FileContent</b> for files CustomField | string / int | Custom field, can be set to anything